cs-105/R/README.md

 FUTURE FIRE
 ![FutureFire](https://github.com/cs-105/R/blob/Claire/FutureFireLogo.png)
 ---
 Wildfire Simulator that integrates geography with current and historical weather to form a fire prediction at a selected location around the United States.
 Returns a visual prediction of the fire and growth over time.
-[FutureFire](https://firemap.shinyapps.io/fireMapApp/)
+You can see the deployed app here: [FutureFire](https://firemap.shinyapps.io/firemap/).

 ## Table of contents
 * [General info](#general-info)